Earl K. Miller: Media Appearances

-Earl Miller has made frequent appearances in the popular press.
+Miller has made frequent appearances in the popular press.
 He was profiled in Discover Magazine and The New Yorker.
 He wrote a guest column in Fortune.
-Professor Miller has appeared on NBC's Today Show and has been a frequent guest on National Public Radio and several talk radio shows.
-He has been quoted and/or his work profiled in the New York Times, CNN, MSNBC, Time, ABC News, Slate, The Boston Globe, The Times of London, Forbes etc. A list of media appearances is online.
+Professor Miller has appeared on NBC's Today Show, on CBS Sunday Morning with Jane Pauley, and has been a frequent guest on National Public Radio and other radio talk shows as well as podcasts.
+He has been quoted and/or his work profiled in the New York Times, The Washington Post, CNN, MSNBC, Time, ABC News, Slate, The Boston Globe, The Times of London, Forbes etc. A list of media appearances is online.